 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has two items that qualify for reporting in this category.
+They are the deferred charge on refunding, pension and other postemployment benefits related items reported in the government-wide Statement of Net Position.
+A deferred charge on refunding results from the difference in the carrying value of refunded obligation and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding obligation.
 A deferred outflow is recognized for pension and other postemployment benefit related items.
 These amounts are expenses in the plan year in which they apply.
-Details can be found in footnote 3.D and 3.E.
+Details can be found in footnotes 2.E and 2.F.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two items that qualify for reporting in this category.
 They are future resources yet to be recognized in relation to the pension and other postemployment benefit actuarial calculation.
 These future resources arise from differences in the estimates used by the actuary to calculate the pension and other postemployment benefit liability and the actual results.
-Details can be found in footnote 3.D and 3.E.
+Details can be found in footnotes 2.E and 2.F.